Best-subset analysis with size-correction: SPSS 12-13 script

 3) Define the following variables:

-Nvar - Number of independent variables
+Nvar - Number of independent variables.
+If this value is large

 LNTr - Do logarithmic (base e) transformation?
 (True/False)